Murphy-Biochemistry/BiochemProtocolsWeb/content/templates/recipes.md

 <!-- Material Table:

-for switching alternatives <!-- TODO: combine switches to one universal switch (see alt methods) -- >
+for switching alternatives <!-- CONTENT_TODO: combine switches to one universal switch (see alt methods) -- >
 into the <span>

 add an id="alt_pagename_m_c_reagent1" for the default